Should the Bible Be Interpreted Literally?

 - Observation: What are the basic facts of the passage such as the meaning

 of all the words?
-The creation story is similar to other ancient creation stories,
+The creation story is similar to other ancient creation stories.

-but modified to stress that there is only one God, an all-powerful God, who
+But it has been modified to stress that there is only one God, an all-powerful God, who

 lovingly created the universe and everything in it, including men and women.